tnebooks/12th-physics/content.en/docs/ray-optics/_index.md

 ![](6.25.png)

 When a source of light like an electric bulb is kept inside a water tank, the light from the source travels in all directions inside the water.
 The light that is incident on the water surface at an angle less than the critical angle will undergo refraction and emerge out from the water.
 The light incident at an angle greater than critical angle will undergo total internal reflection.
 The light falling particularly at critical angle grazes the surface.
-Thus, the entire surface of water appears illuminated when seen from outside.
+Thus, the entire surface of water appears illuminated when seen from outside as shown in Figure 6.25.

 ![](6.26.png)

 On the other hand, when the light entering the water from outside is seen from inside the water, the view is restricted to a particular angle equal to the critical angle $i_c$.
-The restricted illuminated circular area is called **Snell's window**.
+The restricted illuminated circular area is called **Snell's window** as shown in Figure
+6.26(a).The Figure 6.26(b) shows the angle of view for water animals.

 The angle of view for water animals is restricted to twice the critical angle $2i_c$.
 The critical angle for water is $48.6^\circ$.
 Thus the angle of view is $97.2^\circ$.
-The radius $R$ of the circular area depends on the depth $d$ from which it is seen and also the refractive index $n$ of the medium.
+The radius $R$ of the circular area depends on the depth $d$ from which it is seen and also the refractive index $n$ of the medium.The radius R of Snell’s window can be deduced with the illustration as shown in Figure 6.27.

 ![](6.27.png)